dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 }
 ```

 `AWS-StartPortForwardingSession`'s `portNumber` parameter takes an arbitrary port.
-This is akin to federating access to a VPN, and then exposing every port on the instance to the VPN.
+This is akin to federating access to a VPN and then exposing every port on the instance to the VPN.
 No good.

-Instead, lets create our own documents with a specific list of allowed ports.
+Instead, create your own documents with a specific list of allowed ports.

 ```terraform
 locals {